- Contact Us

 - Utility bills showing name and Utah address

 Students who feel they meet the requirements to be classified as a resident may appeal their nonresident status by filling out an Application for Residency Classification.
-This online form is accessed via the student’s MyPage account, where it can be found near the bottom of the MyPage tab on the left-hand side.
+This online form is accessed via the student’s MySLCC account, where it can be found near the bottom of the MySLCC tab on the left-hand side.
 Please submit the following documentation to the Office of the Registrar and Academic Records after completing your application for residency status:

 - Utah Driver License